 top of page

-Why Dogs’ Appetite Can Change During Boarding
+Understanding Changes in Dogs' Appetite During Boarding

 Dogs may:

-• Eat less during the first few days due to excitement or changes in routine
+• Eat less during the first few days due to excitement or changes in routine.

-• Eat more because they are more physically active
+• Eat more because they are more physically active.

-• Eat slowly and come back to their food later
+• Eat slowly and come back to their food later.

-• Eat faster if they feel competition when other dogs are nearby
+• Eat faster if they feel competition when other dogs are nearby.

-• Skip an occasional meal, especially in the evening
+• Skip an occasional meal, especially in the evening.

 Some dogs rush their meals when they sense other dogs around, even if those dogs are not accessing their food.
 This can lead to gulping or discomfort.
 This is one of the main reasons we manage feeding environments carefully.